Travis Holmes

 Emergent Political Economies Program Manager

-schools – the Complex Systems Summer School and Complexity-GAINs – he embraces SFI’s vision of using rigorous research and out-of-the-box thinking to address real-world problems.
+Travis serves as the Project Manager of the Emergent Political Economies project.
+An alumnus of two SFI summer schools – the Complex Systems Summer School and Complexity-GAINs – he embraces SFI’s vision of using rigorous research and out-of-the-box thinking to address real-world problems.
 Prior to returning to graduate school, Travis’ eclectic background includes military service, law enforcement experience, teaching, and working in international education.
-He has a B.A. in Psychology and Criminal Justice from Virginia Commonwealth University as well as a master’s in International Studies from the University of San Francisco.
-He is currently a doctoral student finishing his dissertation in International Studies at Old Dominion University.
+He has a B.A. in Psychology and Criminal Justice from Virginia Commonwealth University, an M.A. in International Studies from the University of San Francisco, and a doctorate in International Studies from Old Dominion University.
 His current research uses agent-based computational methods to better understand social movement dynamics and the emergence of informal capacity-building among marginalized groups.
 More broadly, he is interested in the use of ethnographic data to facilitate the design of evidence-based models that can serve as a potential bridge between qualitative and quantitative approaches to the study of various social phenomena.